nandfarm/PowerRiser/README.md

 For full license terms, please refer to [CERN-OHL-S](https://ohwr.org/project/cernohl/wikis/home).

+## Reports from buyers

+As some amy know I have sent a mass email to everyone who bought this board to ask what drive they are using and if they had issues with them.
+So many replies!
+Thank you all for the support.
+Below is the list with everything I received.
+I will update it as things come in.
+Keep in mind that this is not an exhaustive list.
+There are many moderls of drives out there and all should be compatible.
+If you do find anything let me know!

+SSDs reported OK:

+- Crucial P310 2230 1TB

+- Sabrent Rocket 2230 1TB (SB-2130-1TB)

+- Kingston NV3 2230-SNV3SM3/1T0

+- WD Black SN770M 2000 GB M.2 2230

+- Corsair MP600 Micro 2TB

+- Intel DC P3605 1.6TB

+- Micron 2400 Series MTFDKBK256TGE 256GB

+- ADATA Legend 710 256GB

+- Intel Optane M10 MEMPEK1J016GAH 16GB

+Issues reported:

+- SK Hynix 2230 PVC10 1TB -> reported as not detected at all

+- SK Hynix 2230 BC711 512GB -> works but ASPM needs to be turned off in bios, or disable the L1.1 and L1.2 substates in the OS.

+- Micron 2400 Series MTFDKCD1T0QFM 1TB -> gets detected at Windows startup but then dissapears.
+Probably also a ASPM related issue but no further tests were made.

 ## Disclaimer
 ⚠ Use at your own risk.
 By using, manufacturing, or assembling this board, you accept that: